gocd/docs.go.cd/faq/artifact_integrity.md

 -   If the downloaded artifact is different from the point of generation, the job will be failed with an error in the console output for the job.
 -   If GoCD is unable to fetch the original checksum for the downloaded artifact, a warning is displayed in the console output for the job.

-Users who download artifacts for a job from the artifacts tab on the dashboard can verify their integirty by using the md5.checksum file within the cruise-output folder available on same tab.
+Users who download artifacts for a job from the artifacts tab on the dashboard can verify their integrity by using the md5.checksum file within the cruise-output folder available on same tab.
 The file contains the name and checksum for each artifact saved by the job.

 ![](../resources/images/md5_checksum.png)